brunogjvieira/cypress_website/README.md

 # cypress_website
-This repository will be used to show my habilities with automatization
+This repository demonstrates my skills in automation.
+I use a free website called automationexercise.com to practice and improve my abilities.
+I have completed all 26 tests offered by the site, applying best practices.
+I also integrated it with GitHub Actions.
+For any questions or inquiries, feel free to send me a message on LinkedIn: LinkedIn Profile.

-Install node and NPM and run these commands:
+To set up the project, install Node.js and npm, and run the following commands:

-1- npm init
-2- npm install typescript --save-dev
-3- npx tsc --init
-4- yarn add --dev cypress
-5- yarn add --dev typescript @types/cypress
-6- npm install faker-br --save-dev
+npm install

+If you want to start a new project run the following commands: npm init npm install typescript --save-dev npx tsc --init yarn add --dev cypress yarn add --dev typescript @types/cypress npm install faker-br --save-dev